Jouko Ahola

-Jouko Ahola (born December 1, 1970) is a Finnish former strongman, powerlifter and actor.
-He is a two time World's Strongest Man winner, a two time Europe's Strongest Man winner, and is regarded as one of the best pound for pound strongmen in history.
+Jouko Ahola (born 1 December 1970) is a Finnish former strongman, powerlifter and actor.
+He is a two times World's Strongest Man winner, a two times Europe's Strongest Man winner, and a World Muscle Power Classic winner.

+With a career 48% international winning percentage with 12 wins, he is also regarded as one of the best pound for pound strongmen in history.